RALACs: Action Recognition in Autonomous Vehicles using Interaction Encoding and Optical Flow: Introduction

 This paper lies in a unique position.
 On one hand, conventional action recognition methods demonstrate significant performance in human action datasets, but they require certain assumptions to be fulfilled.
 These include trimmed videos, object-centered clips, and idealized agent tracks.
 Furthermore, many top-performing action networks rely heavily on offline post-processing.
 On the other hand, action recognition for autonomous vehicles cannot meet these assumptions.
 Vehicles must make decisions in real time \cite{al2023self}, so action networks must not rely on ideal clips and offline post-processing.

 To address these problems, and sway research directions to bridge the gap between human action recognition and action recognition for the road, we propose the Road Active Agent Localization and Action Classification system (RALACs) (see Figure \ref{fig:fig4}), a novel scheme for road action recognition, following constraints that are closely tied to real autonomous vehicle implementation.
-Our main contributions include the following: \begin{itemize} \item We adapt the idea of learning interactions between agents from previous works in human action classification and extend its capabilities to capture interactions between multiple road-relevant classes; not just humans and the environment. \item We formulate the problem of detecting active agents in a road scene and propose a novel action localization architecture that uses information from optical flow maps to detect only these agents. \item We formulate the problem of dynamic agents in high-motion scenes and show that Dynamic Region of Interest (DROI) alignment based on agent paths yields better results than single key-frame ROI alignment.
+Our main contributions include the following: \begin{itemize} \item We adapt the idea of learning interactions between agents from previous works in human action classification and extend its capabilities to capture interactions between multiple road-relevant classes; not just humans and the environment. \item We formulate the problem of detecting active agents in a road scene and propose a novel action localization architecture that uses information from optical flow maps to detect only these agents. \item We formulate the problem of dynamic agents in high-motion scenes and propose a novel algorithm for Dynamic Region of Interest (DROI) alignment to encode agent paths in feature tensors which yields better results than existing single key-frame ROI alignment.

 \end{itemize}

 To test RALACs' viability in autonomous vehicles, we share our initial attempt at implementing such a system on our autonomous vehicle research platform \cite{dempster2022drg}.
 We also provide preliminary insights to the possible advancements action labels can have on decision making.
 The remainder of the paper is structured as follows.
 Section \ref{section:related-works} presents other related works.
 Section \ref{section:Methodology} illustrates the proposed action recognition methodology.
 Section \ref{section:experimentation} illustrates the experimental setup design, implementation details and the results of the proposed architecture followed by a discussion.
 Finally, section \ref{section:conclusion} outlines the proposed and future works.